Alfresco/docs-alfresco/content-services/latest/develop/reference/surf-framework-ref.md

 ### Surf Checksums {#surfchecksums}

-Checksums can be applied to JavaScript and CSS resources to facilitate efficient upgrading of Alfresco Content Services.
+Checksums can be applied to JavaScript and CSS resources to facilitate efficient upgrading of Content Services.

-One of the problems that has affected upgrades of Alfresco Content Services in the past is that the end-user's browser can end up using cached copies of JavaScript and CSS files that have been updated during the upgrade.
+One of the problems that has affected upgrades of Content Services in the past is that the end-user's browser can end up using cached copies of JavaScript and CSS files that have been updated during the upgrade.
 Surf has a service called the `DependencyHandler` which solves this specific problem.